ErikMcClure/sweetiebot/README.md

 ## Sweetiebot Silver

 Donating at least $1 a month to the [Patreon](https://www.patreon.com/erikmcclure) will automatically enable chat logging for your server, which is only accessible by moderators via the `!search` command.
 It will also enable much higher limits for the total number of unique items you can store in tagged item collections.
+In order to recieve these benefits, you must [link your Patreon and Discord accounts](https://patreon.zendesk.com/hc/en-us/articles/212052266-How-do-I-get-my-Discord-Rewards-), and you must join the [Sweetie Bot Support Channel](https://discord.gg/t2gVQvN).
+The bot cannot detect your donation level unless you are on the server and your account has been linked.

 ## Documentation